peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Divide(
         int intValue);

 Divides this arbitrary-precision binary floating-point number by a 32-bit signed integer and returns the result.
+When possible, the result will be exact.

 <b>Parameters:</b>